countoren/snipix/templates/README.md

 **Included Utilities:**
    - `init`: Initialize a template with a specified name (e.g., `nix init -t`).
    - `snip`: Present users with a search and preview tool for all files within the Snipix folder (using fzf by default).
 The selected file's content is copied to the clipboard and displayed in the terminal.
-     This command also accepts an extra path argument within the Snipix folder.
+     This command also accepts an extra path argument in order to target specific template folder in Snipix.
    - `initWithDiff`: Initialize a template and display changes using a designated diff tool.
    - `save-template`: Create a new template based on the current folder's contents.
 This utility prompts for a name and description, duplicates the folder, and updates `templates.nix`.
    - `snip-${name}`: Execute `snip` on a specific template folder.
 If the folder contains a single file, its content is directly used without user interaction.